IAB-IITJ/DecordFace/README.md

 # FACET: A Benchmark for Common Corruptions in Face Recognition
-This repository contains all the codes for creation and evaluation metric computation on the FACET dataset.
+This repository contains the code required for the creation of the FACET benchmark.
+It also provides code for the proposed mVCE and mCEI evaluation metrics used for performance comparison of various face reognition models.

 ## FACET Leaderboard
 Here we present the leaderboard of all the Face Recognition methods and how they stack up against each other in terms of robustness performance on our corruption benchmark datasets in FACET.
 For the leaderboards we used mVCE and mCEI as the evaluation metric.